Postnatal Care Coverage

 What is its purpose?

-The indicator assesses the proportion of newborns whose post-delivery health was examined by qualified health personnel – an effective measure for reducing neonatal morbidity and mortality.
+The indicator assesses the proportion of newborns whose post-delivery health was examined by qualified health personnel within two days after their birth – an effective measure for reducing neonatal morbidity and mortality.

 How to Collect and Analyse the Required Data

 Collect the following data by conducting individual interviews with a representative sample of mothers of children aged 0-11.99 months:

 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)